rob-moss/demoapps/calisti-multicluster/README.md

 https://github.com/GoogleCloudPlatform/microservices-demo
 https://onlineboutique.dev/

-Run the command as follows on a set of Kubernetes clusters with Calisti installed on the controlplane cluster and no addons for the Peer cluster
+Run the commands as follows on a set of Kubernetes clusters with Calisti installed on the controlplane cluster and no addons for the Peer cluster

-This guide was written using IKS 1.20.4 and the Calisti version 1.8.1
+This guide was written and tested using IKS 1.21.11 and Calisti version 1.8.2

+## Prerequisites:

+* Two Kubernetes clusters - ideally one on-prem, one in AWS or GCP
+* Calisti version 1.8.2 or later deployed on the on-prem Kubernetes cluster
+* Calisti ControlPlane deployed on the on-prem cluster
+* AWS/GCP cluster without Calisti deployed (this will become the Peer cluster)
+* Calisti ControlPlane cluster attach the Peer cluster (https://smm-docs.eticloud.io/docs/installation/multi-cluster/) From ControlPlane: ```smm istio cluster attach <PEER_CLUSTER_KUBECONFIG_FILE>```
+* Attach successfully links both clusters
+  From ControlPlane:  ```smm istio cluster status```

 ### Kubernetes Clusters